daniel-crown/daniel-crown.github.io/index.md

 ### About Me:
 I am an economist with research interests in immigration, labor economics, and rural development.
-I have worked on issues related to skilled immigration policy, the role of financial capital on rural business growth, and gender wage inequality among academics.
-In ongoing projects, I study the labor market impact of the Temporary Work visa in Australia, the effect of a Graduate Skilled visa on innovation in Australia, and immigrant earnings assimilation in the United States.
+My previous research has studied skilled immigration policies in the United States and Australia, rural business dynamics, and gender wage inequality.
+This research has been published in journals including *Research Policy, Journal of Regional Science, Oxford Economic Papers, Industrial and Corporate Change*, and the *American Journal of Agricultural Economics*.
+My ongoing research studies the labor market assimilation of immigrants in the U.S. and Australia, and the role of social connectivity in determining immigrant settlement patterns.